 Lyuba Goltser is a partner in Weil’s Public Company Advisory Group and is based in New York.
 Ms. Goltser counsels public and private companies, foreign private issuers, boards of directors, audit committees, special committees, executives and private equity sponsors on a full range of corporate governance and compliance issues, including in M&A and capital markets transactions.
 She advises public companies on matters relating to restatements and internal control issues and Sarbanes-Oxley implementation.
 She also regularly advises on SEC regulations and compliance issues faced by newly-listed public companies and companies preparing to go public.
 Ms. Goltser was recognized as a 2015 Capital Markets “Rising Star” by Law360 and is recommended in Corporate Governance by Legal 500 US.

-- Nortek, Inc. in its $2.8 billion merger with Melrose Industries PLC
+- Nortek, Inc. in its $2.8 billion merger with Melrose Industries PLC and its acquisitions of 2GIG Technologies and the HVAC business of Thomas & Betts Corporation

 - FXCM, Inc. in connection with movement in Swiss Franc, financing transaction with Leucadia National Corporation and adoption of rights plan